Deek Visits Walden Cabin

 Deek is the author of the book Humble Homes Simple Shacks… and micro house creations like the Boxy Lady.

-6 Responses to “Deek Visits Walden Cabin”
+6 thoughts on “Deek Visits Walden Cabin”

-Thanks Heather- Walden is a slow read- but historically, at the least, its certainly one of those books you have to check out.
+1. Thanks Heather- Walden is a slow read- but historically, at the least, its certainly one of those books you have to check out.
 I actually enjoyed “The Maine Woods” much more than Walden (at the risk of sounding like a heathen).
 Better yet, you ever read “Desert Solitaire” by Edward Abbey?
 Naturally, that book most likely would have not existed had it not been for Emerson, Thoreau, and the work of Muir….

 -Deek